Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic index chart | Insulin index chart | Blog | Subscribe

 Introduction

-Mustard is a mixture of dried mustard seeds, water, and usually vinegar or other liquid.
-Here you will find the answer t the question, "is mustard good for diabetes, and may diabetic person consume it?".
+Mustard is a mixture of dried mustard seeds, water, and usually vinegar or other liquids.
+Here, you will discuss the question, "Is mustard good for diabetes, and should a diabetic person consume it?".

 Overall, in managing diabetes and blood glucose levels, low glycemic index and carbohydrate diets are recommended.
-According to research, there is a link between the number of carbs you consume and your blood sugar levels.
-Too many carbs, in particular, can cause blood glucose levels to rise, so carbs must be consumed in moderation.
+There is a link between the number of carbs you consume and your blood sugar levels.
+Too many carbs, in particular, can cause blood glucose levels to rise, so carbohydrates must be consumed in moderation.

-Mustard contains a low level of carbs; 5,83g per 100g, and only 0.3g per serving (5g or 1tsp).
-The glycemic index of mustard is 32, which is considered low GI.
-Mustard falls into the "free" category for the person with type 2 diabetes.
-The "Free" category is foods with fewer than 20 calories and fewer than 5 grams of carbs per serving size.
+Yellow mustard contains low levels of carbs5.83g per 100g and only 0.3g per serving (5g or 1tsp or 1 packet).
+Mustard falls into the "free" category for a person with type 2 diabetes.
+The "free" category is widely considered to be foods with fewer than 20 calories and fewer than 5 grams of carbs per serving size.

 Type-2 Diabetes

-In summary, mustard is safe for diabetic people and will not raise blood glucose levels if consumed in moderation.
+In summary, mustard is safe for diabetic people and will not affect blood glucose levels significantly if consumed in moderation.

 References